2022–23 Tennessee Lady Volunteers basketball team

-The 2022–23 Tennessee Lady Volunteers basketball team represents the University of Tennessee in the 2022–23 college basketball season.
-Led by former Lady Vol Kellie Harper, entering her fourth year as head coach, the team plays its games at Thompson–Boling Arena and is members of the Southeastern Conference.
+The 2022–23 Tennessee Lady Volunteers basketball team represented the University of Tennessee in the 2022–23 college basketball season.
+Led by former Lady Vol Kellie Harper, entering her fourth year as head coach, the team played its games at Thompson–Boling Arena as members of the Southeastern Conference.

+The Lady Vols finished the season with a 25–12 overall record, 13–3 in the conference.
+They advanced to the finals of the SEC tournament, where they lost to South Carolina.
+Finishing strong in the conference, the Lady Vols earned an at-large bid to the NCAA tournament, advancing to the Sweet Sixteen before losing to Virginia Tech.

 Previous season

 The 2021–22 team finished the season 25–9, 11–5 in third place in SEC play.
 They lost in the semifinals of the SEC tournament to their rivals, Kentucky, who went on to win the tournament.
 The Lady Vols also received an at-large bid to the NCAA tournament, where they lost in the Sweet Sixteen to Louisville.